• Air Fryer

 What is the best cut of chicken to use?

-I don’t recommend using only chicken breast in this recipe, as it contains less fat and it can easily dry out during cooking.
+I don’t recommend using only chicken breast here.
+Since it’s leaner and has less fat, it can dry out quickly during cooking.

 This curry is delicious when freshly made.
-It tastes even better the next day because the flavors have had time to blend.
+It tastes even better the next day because the flavors have had time to meld.
 Let the curry cool to room temperature before transferring it to an airtight container.
-Keep in the curry fridge for up to four days or freeze it for up to three months.
+Store in the fridge for up to 4 days or freeze for up to 3 months.

 What do you serve with it?